CONCORD — New this spring, NHTI will be offering a four-class program in the ancient healing art of Reiki, leading to a Reiki Master Certificate.

 Date: Saturday, April 14, 10:00 am – 4:00 pm Price: $185

 NHTI is a dynamic public institution of higher learning providing accessible, rigorous education, serving students, businesses and the community by creating pathways for lifelong learning, career advancement and civic engagement.
 With 95 full-time faculty and over 300 adjunct faculty, NHTI Concord’s Community College offers more than 80 academic programs to more than 7,000 students annually.
-NHTI is a member of the Community College System of New Hampshire, and has been accredited by the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc., a nongovernmental, nationally recognized accrediting agency, since 1969.
+NHTI is a member of the Community College System of New Hampshire, and has been accredited by the New England Commission of Higher Education, a nongovernmental, nationally recognized accrediting agency, since 1969.